 The third issue is whether Farmer Giles should register LFSS either as an unincorporated association or as a sole trade.
-It appears to be a business within the definition of s.94(2)(a) VATA 1994 (the provision by a club or association for a subscription or other consideration of the facilities or advantages available to its members), It is not clear whether it has exceeded the registration threshold in the last year (£4,000 x 20 = £80,000; the threshold is £85,000), but it may have done so before that, in particular in the first year when the contributions were higher.
+It appears to be a business within the definition of s.94(2)(a) VATA 1994 (the provision by a club or association for a subscription or other consideration of the facilities or advantages available to its members), It is not clear whether it has exceeded the registration threshold in the last year (£4,000 x 20 = £80,000; the current threshold is £90,000 (and was £85,000 prior to 1 April 2024)), but it may have done so before that, in particular in the first year when the contributions were higher.
 If it should have registered and failed to do so, urgent action will be required to minimise exposure to penalties.